urbantrout/docs/en/sections-and-entries.md

 #### Structures

-Structures are good for times when you need to store multiple similar entries, and they need to be sorted into a specific order.
+Structures are good for times when you need to store multiple similar entries, and sort them into a specific order.
 They can also be hierarchical.
 Examples include:

 * Documentation
 * a Services section, where the order of services matters